 RLC has been a Christian community since 1970, but its roots date back to the 1880s.

 Late in the 19th century, Swedish immigrants were moving to Chicago and settling on the city’s north side.
 Trinity Lutheran Church was founded by Swedes in 1883 on the corner of Seminary and Noble (now Barry).
 The building is still there, but it has since been converted into condos.
 The community at Trinity worshipped in Swedish.
 In 1896 Messiah Lutheran Church was founded by 14 families from Trinity who wanted to worship in English.
-They built it at the corner of Seminary and School, the original building still standing and since converted into our fellowship and preschool areas.
+They built it at the corner of Seminary and School, the original building still standing and since converted into our fellowship and kitchen areas.